ChadHoweUGA/chadhoweuga.github.io/resources.md

 - [Lancaster Stats Tools online](http://corpora.lancs.ac.uk/stats/index.php): The website provides practical support for the analysis of corpus data using a range of statistical techniques.
 - <a href="https://uclouvain.be/en/research-institutes/ilc/cecl/corpora.html">Center for English Corpus Linguistics (Louvain)</a>: A collection of several useful corpus resources
 - <a href="https://cqpweb.lancs.ac.uk/">Lancaster Corpus Resources</a>
+- <a href="http://corpora.lancs.ac.uk/lancsbox/">LANCSBox</a>: software package for the analysis of language data and corpora
+- <a href="http://lingtools.uoregon.edu/coraal/explorer/">CoRAAL</a>: Corpus of Regional African American Language, developed and hosted by the University Oregon

 ### Spanish and Portuguese
 - [Corpus del Español](http://www.corpusdelespanol.org/): Spanish corpus run out of BYU